Command Line Interface

 :true to a variable’s name ensures that

-no-undef will also allow writes.
+no-undef also allows writes.
 To specify multiple global variables, separate them using commas, or use the option multiple times.

 This option allows you to specify a parser to be used by ESLint.
 By default,